-- (a) Palm pruning should be performed when fronds, fruit, or loose petioles may create a dangerous condition. - (b) Live healthy fronds, initiating at an angle of 45 degrees or greater from the horizontal plane, should not be removed above the level horizontal plane initiating at the heart of the tree. - (c) Fronds removed should be severed close to the petiole base without damaging living trunk tissues. - (d) Palm peeling (shaving) should consist of the removal of the dead frond bases only, at the point they make contact with the trunk without damaging living trunk tissue. - (e) Climbing spurs shall not be used to trim palms unless; - (1) a total tree removal permit is approved according to Sec.
-110-321; or

-- (2) a permit for maintenance trimming has been approved by the Tree Commission and satisfies the following criteria; - i. the palm tree can not be accessed by a bucket truck. - ii. the work is being done by a certified arborist. - iii. the tree is of a height that safety of the arborist is an issue. - (f) Hurricane cuts are not approved methods of palm pruning.
+- (a) Palm pruning should be performed when fronds, fruit, or loose petioles may create a dangerous condition. - (b) Live healthy fronds, should not be removed above the level horizontal plane initiating at the heart of the tree. - (c) Fronds removed should be severed close to the petiole base without damaging living trunk tissues. - (d) Palm peeling (shaving) should consist of the removal of the dead frond bases only, at the point they make contact with the trunk without damaging living trunk tissue. - (e) Climbing spurs shall not be used to trim palms unless: - (1) A total tree removal permit is approved according to section 110-321; or - (2) A permit for maintenance trimming has been approved by the Tree Commission and satisfies the following criteria: - i.
+The palm tree cannot be accessed by a bucket truck. - ii.
+The work is being done by a certified arborist. - iii.
+The tree is of a height that safety of the arborist is an issue. - (f) Hurricane cuts are not approved methods of palm pruning.